Subscribe to our mailing list

 Let us send you tips for travelling through Myanmar and stories from the road …

-For your convenience, we have collected a summary of guidelines and regulations for foreigners traveling in Myanmar during the global pandemic.
+For your convenience, we have collected a summary of guidelines and regulations for foreigners hoping to travel in Myanmar during the global pandemic.
 These will be updated and sent out weekly.
 As with everything at the moment, guidelines are subject to change because the situation remains fluid.
-We recommend that you check with your trip providers to ensure you are prepared for the journey.

 Due to the second wave of COVID-19 travel is not currently recommended.
 Those who do travel are likely to be denied entry or placed in facility quarantine.